jeremylin168/bomberman_AI/README.md

 ##### Functionality:

 * The player is controlled by the user and the enemies move randomly on the board but cannot walk through walls or bricks.
-* Bomberman can drop a bomb which destroys bricks and enemies around it after 3 seconds .On killing an enemy, user scores 100 points and on breaking bricks user scores 20 points.
+* Bomberman can drop a bomb which destroys bricks and enemies around it after 3 steps .On killing an enemy, user scores 100 points and on breaking bricks user scores 20 points.
 * There are 3 levels of the game.
 On killing all the enemies, level is incremented increasing the difficulty of the game.
 * User win the game on passing all the levels.